gowsalya05/python-sql-learning-journey/README.md

 # python-sql-learning-journey
-15 days learning journey in Python and SQL
+Currently learning Python and SQL and building my programming and database skills through regular practice and assignments.

+This repository contains my learning progress, practice work, and exercises.